Nassimdata/booking/README.md

 # Home-Service Booking and Feedback System

 ## Overview
 This project is a Home-Service Booking and Feedback System that allows users to book cleaning and pest control services, leave feedback, and enables admin users to view feedback and manage appointments.
-It is built using React for the frontend and utilizes a mock JSON server for the backend to store and retrieve data.
+It is built using React for the frontend and utilizes a mock JSON server (or MySQL database via Spring Boot JPA) for the backend to store and retrieve data.

 ## Features
 - User Registration and Authentication